Skip to content

 How to Keep Your Cut Flowers Fresh Longer

-Simple tips and tricks to extend the life of your bouquet and enjoy your flowers for days to come.
+Simple, florist-tested tips to extend the life of your bouquet, from water and trimming to placement, so you enjoy fresh flowers for days longer at home.

 Floral Designer